NeurodegenerativePharmaceuticalLab/Mapping-Microglia-Parameters-Software/README.md

 Note: Mask generation is not perfect!
 Make sure that generated masks do not capture blurry areas of the microglia nor miss branches.
 This will skew the calculations.
 If in doubt, it is almost always best to reject the mask and either (A) re-process the image to improve the mask generation, or (B) capture another image

-Below is an example of an appropriate mask.

 Calculating Simple Characteristics
 21. Again, ensure pixel size is correct!
 22. Click Calculate Simple Characteristics button.
 This can take a bit depending on the number of cells/complexity
 23. Enter animal name and treatment if not done in Step 8
 24. Results will be automatically saved in a .csv files in the output folder.
 Each image will receive its own .csv file and one .csv file named “combined_morphology_results.csv” with all the data

-Calculated Parameters
+#### Calculated Parameters

 The program calculates the following morphological parameters for each cell:
 •	Roundness: Ratio of minor to major axis (0-1, where 1 is perfectly round)
 •	Eccentricity: Ratio of major to minor axis (measures elongation)
 •	Soma Area: Area of the cell body in μm²
 •	Mask Area: Total area of the entire cell including processes in μm²
 •	Perimeter: Perimeter of the cell mask in μm
-•	Cell Spread: Average distance from centroid to extremities in μm
+•	Average Centroid Distance (formerly known as Cell Spread): Average distance from centroid to extremities in μm

 Export and Results
 Output Files